A sharp interface Lagrangian-Eulerian method for flexible-body fluid-structure interaction

 \section{Introduction}

 Computer modeling and simulation are powerful tools for analyzing nonlinear fluid-structure interaction (FSI) that can include large deformations and displacements of flexible bodies immersed in fluid.
 Well-known approaches to FSI include \emph{partitioned formulations} that use separate descriptions of the fluid and solid subregions.
 One common discretization approach for such formulations is to use non-overlapping, body-fitted domain discretizations \cite{nobile1999stability,farhat2001discrete}.
 Body-fitted discretizations facilitate the specification of precise boundary conditions, which can resolve flow features up to the fluid-structure interface.
 However, body-fitted approaches require complex and potentially expensive mesh manipulations via grid generation, regeneration, and mesh morphing \cite{cottrell2009isogeometric}.
 Further, grid regeneration generally will require interpolating the computed solution to a new mesh which \cite{degand2002three, luke2012fast}, can introduce errors and instabilities. \emph{Immersed formulations}, such as Peskin's immersed boundary (IB) method \cite{peskin1972flow,peskin1977,peskin2002immersed}, are alternatives to body-fitted approaches that avoid the need to use conforming discretizations of the fluid and structure.
 Immersed methods thereby can circumvent the mesh generation difficulties of body-fitted approaches and facilitate very large structural deformations.
 Immersed methods also can simplify developing efficient structured-grid solvers.
-The key challenge in these methods, however, is related to developing effective and accurate coupling operators and boundary conditions that link the Eulerian and Lagrangian variables; see a recent review by Griffith and Patankar \cite{griffith2020immersed} along with those by Peskin \cite{peskin2002immersed}, Mittal \cite{mittal2005immersed}, and Sotiropoulos and Yang \cite{sotiropoulos2014immersed}.
+The key challenge in these methods, however, is related to developing effective and accurate coupling operators and boundary conditions that link the Eulerian and Lagrangian variables; see a recent review by Griffith and Patankar \cite{griffith2020immersed} along with those by Peskin \cite{peskin2002immersed}, Mittal and Iaccarino \cite{mittal2005immersed}, and Sotiropoulos and Yang \cite{sotiropoulos2014immersed}.
 This paper extends our earlier work to integrate partitioned and immersed approaches to FSI by generalizing our recently developed immersed Lagrangian-Eulerian formulation for fluid-rigid structure interaction \cite{kolahdouz2021sharp} to problems involving flexible structures described by nonlinear elastic material models.
 To do so, in this work, the equations of motion for the rigid body are replaced by the equations of elastodynamics.
-We consider both a nearly-incompressible formulation as well as a compressible formulation.
+We introduce mathematical formulations for both incompressible and compressible structures.
+Numerical methods for the incompressible case adopt a nearly incompressible formulation as a penalty method for exactly incompressible structural models.